|Milwaukee Pierhead, WI|

-Difficulty in obtaining sufficient timber prevented work on the lighthouse pier in 1862, 1863, and 1864, but construction finally commenced in 1865, and a new light, known as the North Cut Beacon, was exhibited on September 1, 1866.
+Difficulty in obtaining sufficient timber prevented work on the lighthouse pier in 1862, 1863, and 1864, but construction finally commenced in 1865, and a new light, known as North Cut Beacon, was exhibited on September 1, 1866.
 The lighthouse pier measured ninety-three by one hundred and three feet and supported a two-story brick dwelling for the keeper that was attached to a tower for displaying the light.

 In 1868, work commenced on extending each of the two piers at North Cut seaward.
-Once the piers were completed, construction of a new tower on the outer end of the north pier commenced in August of 1872.
-The light from this tower, which stood thirty-two feet tall and was open frame at its base but enclosed at the top, was first exhibited on October 30, and an elevated walkway, 600-feet long that linked the tower to the dwelling on the lighthouse pier, was finished in November.
-The tower was twelve-foot-square at the base and tapered to eight-foot-square at its lantern room, which housed at sixth-order Fresnel lens that displayed a fixed red light.
+Once the piers were completed, construction of a new tower on the outer end of the north pier commenced in August 1872.
+The light from this tower, which stood thirty-two feet tall and was an open frame at its base but enclosed at the top, was first exhibited on October 30, and an elevated walkway, 600-feet long that linked the tower to the dwelling on the lighthouse pier, was finished in November.
+The tower was twelve-foot-square at the base and tapered to eight-foot-square at its lantern room, which housed a sixth-order Fresnel lens that displayed a fixed red light.

-The keeper residing in the dwelling on the lighthouse pier was responsible for both the North Cut Beacon and the pierhead light, until lighthouse authorities decided the North Cut Beacon was not “a necessary aid to navigation” and had it discontinued on July 31, 1875.
-In March of 1876, a fourth-order lens replaced the sixth-order Fresnel lens in the pierhead lighthouse.
+The keeper residing in the dwelling on the lighthouse pier was responsible for both North Cut Beacon and the pierhead light, until lighthouse authorities decided North Cut Beacon was not “a necessary aid to navigation” and had it discontinued on July 31, 1875.
+In March 1876, a fourth-order lens replaced the sixth-order Fresnel lens in the pierhead lighthouse.

-The Lighthouse Board requested $5,000 in 1876 for a steam fog signal at the pierhead station, and a steam fog whistle commenced operation on the pier in early 1878.
+The Lighthouse Board requested $5,000 in 1876 for a fog signal at the pierhead station, and a steam fog whistle commenced operation on the pier in early 1878.
 A duplicate whistle was added in 1880.
 The station’s whistle was in operation around 1,000 hours each year during the 1880s.

 In 1888, the superstructure of the cribwork pier on which the keeper’s dwelling stood was rebuilt and a picket fence, 246 feet in length and three feet high, was built along three of its sides “to protect the occupants of the dwelling from falling overboard.”

-The keeper’s dwelling was remodeled in 1899 so that the assistant keeper could have private access to the second story, which had four rooms.
+The keepers’ dwelling was remodeled in 1899 so that the assistant keeper could have private access to the second story, which had four rooms.
 Gables were placed in each side of the dwelling’s roof, and the iron lantern room was removed from the attached tower and the tower walls were taken down to be flush with the top of the dwelling.
 The tower’s iron stairs were replaced with a hardwood staircase, and a front door was added to the tower to serve as the entrance to the assistant keeper’s quarters.

 In preparation for rebuilding the outer end of the north pier, the framework tower was moved 600 feet westward along the pier in 1905, and the fog signal was transferred to the offshore breakwater.
 A fog bell and temporary light were used to mark the outer limit of the north pier during the construction work, and when the work was done, the fog signal was returned to the north pier on June 20, 1906, and a pair of pier range lights was established later that year.